BSL Launch Recite Me assistive technology myaccountMyAccount login image

 If the information we have is wrong

-Under the UK GDPR you have the right to have personal information corrected or stop us using information if it is wrong or misleading.
+Under the UK GDPR you have the right to have personal information corrected or to ask us to stop using information if it is wrong or misleading.

 Related content